ionic-team/vscode-ionic/roadmap.md

 - (feat) Twitter to RSS feed - pull news into plugin ??

 # Known Issues
-- Colorization of the output window is not supported in VS Code Extensions
 - Badge option is not available for VS Code Extensions
 - Show icon change when running is not supported by treeview without full refresh
 - links to external content cannot open in VS Code editor window (must be browser)